mtschoen/JSONObject/readme.md

 # Usage

-Users should not have to modify the JSONObject class themselves, and must follow the very simple proceedures outlined below:
+Users should not have to modify the JSONObject class themselves, and must follow the very simple procedures outlined below:

 Sample data (in JSON format):
 ```JSON